By Wian LJ, Last updated: August 30, 2019

 The easiest way to back up images from iPhone device

 If you don’t have enough time to spend on doing these methods, why not just do it all by only one click?
 Sound cool right?
 Well, we recommend you use iOS Photos Backup & Restore by FoneDog.
-This is a program that provides intelligent guides on how to backup photos from
+This is a program that provides intelligent guides on how to backup photos from iPhone to the computer.

 Here is the free trial version, you can download one to give it a try.
 Then you are able to follow this guide to backup pictures from iPhone with simple clicks.